Na-Cly/UA62/README.md

 #### Firmware availble on the qmk configurator or the qmk repo:
 * https://github.com/qmk/qmk_firmware
 * https://config.qmk.fm/#/ua62/LAYOUT (default layout to come)
+* no default layout, so grab the json layout and upload it if you want a base layout to start from.

 #### Build tips
 * Diode direction for through hole